2025 North Rhine-Westphalia local elections

 Local elections in the German state of North Rhine-Westphalia took place on 14 September 2025 to elect district, municipal, and city councils and local boards, as well as mayors in most cities and district administrators in most districts.
 Runoff elections for mayors and district administrators will be held on 28 September if necessary.
 There was no five percent hurdle unlike in federal elections.

 Voting eligibility

 All German and EU citizens aged 16 or over on election day are eligible to vote if they had lived in a municipality for at least sixteen days.

 Events

-During the election a number of Alternative for Germany (AfD) candidates died.
-Figures in reports vary from at least six to seven deaths.
+During the election seven candidates of Alternative for Germany (AfD) died, sparking conspiracy theories on social media.
+The candidates were between the ages of 42 and 80 and - with the exception of one 42-year-old man, who committed suicide - died of natural causes, according to police.
+Martin Vincentz, chair of the AfD North Rhine-Westphalia said that there was "no indication of an unnatural cause of death", but "if many people see the possibility of a political murder, it's a consequence of the ruthless fight against the AfD over the past few years."

-The elected mayor of Herdecke Iris Stalzer (SPD) was stabbed on 7 October 2025.
+The elected mayor of Herdecke Iris Stalzer (SPD) was stabbed by her adopted daughter on 7 October 2025.
+She was found in a life-threatening condition and taken to hospital via helicopter.
+Stalzer has since made a full recovery and was sworn in as the mayor of Herdecke on 4 November 2025.

+In 2025, the far-right Third Way party won a seat in the North Rhein-Westphalia local elections.

 Results

 The following shows the result of the elections to the district councils and district free cities.